Vanessa Brown: Early life

 Born in Vienna, Austria, to Jewish parents (Nah Brind, a language teacher, and Anna Brind, a psychologist), Brown and her family fled to Paris, France, in 1937 to escape persecution by the Nazi regime.

 Within a few years, the family had settled in America, and Brown auditioned for Lillian Hellman for a role in Watch on the Rhine.
 Fluent in several languages, the youngster impressed Hellman, and she was signed as understudy to Ann Blyth, eventually doing the role of Babette on Broadway and in the touring production.
 In high school, she wrote and directed school plays.
 She graduated from University of California, Los Angeles in 1949, having majored in English.
 While there, she was movie critic and feature writer for the Daily Bruin, the campus newspaper.

+Career

 Radio

 Brown's IQ of 165 led to two years of work as one of the young panelists on the radio series Quiz Kids.
 She specialized in literature and language.
 In her adult years, she had an interview program on the Voice of America.

 She was heard on Lux Radio Theatre, Skippy Hollywood Theatre, NBC University Theatre, and Theatre Guild on the Air.